Dot4diw/ColemakReg/README.md

 Just save the above code to a file with the suffix '.reg' or download the `qwerty2colemak.reg` file from this  repository, then double-click to run it to complete the modification, and restart the computer after success.

 ## How to restore the original keyboard layout
-1. Open the Registry Editor (regedit.exe)
+1. Open the Registry Editor (regedit.exe).
-2. Navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout`
+2. Navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout`.
-3. In the right pane, locate and delete the "Scancode Map" entry
+3. In the right pane, locate and delete the "Scancode Map" entry.
-4. Close the Registry Editor and restart your computer
+4. Close the Registry Editor and restart your computer.